 Welcome to County Roads Theatre Company

 We are a small group of mostly Prince Edward County Residents with a passion for telling important stories through small independent professional theatre productions.
 In 2017 we presented The Belle of Amherst, a one-woman show about the life of poet Emily Dickinson.
 The show, featuring Joan McBride as Emily and directed by Fred Robinson, ran for two weeks at the lovely Mount Tabor Playhouse.
-Audiences loved the play, and frequently we are asked when will be the next one.
-The answer is September 2019!
+Audiences loved the play, which prompted us to offer On A First Name Basis in 2019.

 Meet the Team